mindfulness-at-the-computer/mindfulness-at-the-computer/CONTRIBUTING.md

 ## Website

-The website has a separate github repo: https://github.com/mindfulness-at-the-computer/mindfulness-at-the-computer.github.io
+The website has a separate GitHub repo: https://github.com/mindfulness-at-the-computer/mindfulness-at-the-computer.github.io

 ***